 - Topographic surveying: Topographic surveying analyzes the shape and physical features of a particular landscape.
 Engineers assess the height of different geographical coordinates and then draw contour lines to indicate areas of the same elevation.
 They can then use these findings to create topographical maps and to assess terrain for future building or infrastructure projects.

-Technology Used in Civil Surveying
+Technology for Civil Surveying

 Since ancient times, engineers have developed a host of tools to help them survey all types of features.
 In civil surveying, different types of technology are available, like: